 Best Hotels In Gay District of Paris

-Hôtel Duo ☆☆☆ – Only two blocks from most of the Paris gay bars, this contemporary hotels offers casual rooms, gym, sauna and continental breakfast.
+Hôtel Duo ☆☆☆ – Only two blocks from most of the Paris gay bars, this contemporary hotel offers casual rooms, gym, sauna, and continental breakfast.
 In the very heart of the gay Marais district, the Hôtel Duo is perfect for those who came to Paris to party!

 Beruchet ☆☆ – One of the cheapest rooms in the Paris Gay district.
 Quiet location, basic but clean apartments with dining table and kitchenette.

 ibis Bastille Opera ☆☆☆ – An international hotel that specializes in budget rooms at the best price.
 This location is closest to the gay scene and perfect for LGBT travelers who want simple rooms with no surprises.

 Hotel Terre Neuve ☆☆☆ – Basic, budget, clean.
 Everything you need and nothing more to keep costs down.
 Helpful staff, right next to metro station and modern design throughout.

 Solar Hotel ☆☆☆ – Vibrant, budget hotel close to the Modern Art Museum, Luxembourg Gardens, and the fun Les Bains d’Odessa Gay sauna.
 Basic rooms with a beautiful terrace for breakfast, but the location and price is the main reason to stay.